 Unfortunately, the majority of wider prime lenses come at a fair price, which I just couldn’t afford at the moment.

-That’s when I stumbled across the Yongnuo 35mm f2 lens on ebay for £70 which would certainly be considered a bargain in my eyes.
+That’s when I stumbled across the Yongnuo 35mm f2 lens on Amazon for £80 which would certainly be considered a bargain in my eyes.
 After reading a few reviews and the results being a mix of both good and bad, I decided just to go for it.
 I’m not going to be using the images to blow them up onto a huge canvas and by no means will be using them in any professional environment.

 For my blog, this sounded like the perfect solution.